lindaxeva/lindaxeva/README.md

 🎯 **Enjoys:** Bridging business needs, data, and strategic decision-making

-🌱 Guided by *Kaizen*: committed to continuous learning and steady improvement
+🌱 Guided by the *Kaizen* mindset: committed to continuous learning and steady improvement

 ---